sychu/avatto_me167_TZE200_p3dbf6qs/README.md

 In this fix I copied device definition and schedule related converters from https://github.com/Koenkk/zigbee-herdsman-converters.
 Fix allows to populate and send 6 elements for schedule to device.

-**This fix is experimental, not fully tested and should be used on Yor own responsibility.**

 ## Installation (Zigbee2mqtt Home Asisstant add-on)